IDU-CVLab/NST_for_Gen/README.md

 #### Run the container:
 * You need to download the "assets" folder to your local directory and "cd" your local directory to run the following commands from your local directory which contain the "assets" folder.
+* To try the algorithm on your own images and masks, you need to replace the images samples in the folders with your own.

   >   $ docker run --gpus all -it -v "$PWD/assets:/NST_for_Gen/assets" kenanmorani/nst_for_gen:latest